satishpatil2k13/Horton_Works-Hadoop-Tutorials/Community/T01_RHadoop_visitors_prediction.md

 ## Step 3.
 Predict visitors number for the further period

-Please, don't gueess all calculation here as academic research.
+Please, don't guess all calculation here as academic research.
 This "prediction" has only one purpose to show the power of RHadoop.
 So, let's open RStudio and write first MapReduce with RHadoop.
-RStudion on local environment can be used as well as web UI (available at '<host>:8787' under your non-system user).
+RStudio on local environment can be used as well as web UI (available at '<host>:8787' under your non-system user).
 In the initial data set, number of clicks for each day (with possible gaps) is present from Mart 3 till Mart 15.
 The number of click for the Mart 16 is forecasted in the next program

 [![](./images/tutorial-01/Omniture-hdfs-RSTUDIO.png?raw=true)](./images/tutorial-01/Omniture-hdfs-RSTUDIO.png?raw=true)